- Search The Registry

 *On this date, in 1901, Beauford Delaney was born.
 He was a Black artist.

 From Knoxville, Tennessee., his brother Joseph was also a painter.
-His parents named him Beauford for the coastal town Beauford, South Carolina, where they had come from.
+His parents named him Beauford for the coastal town of Beauford, South Carolina, where they had come from.
 Early in life, he showed skill in drawing, and he studied at the Massachusetts Normal School, the South Boston School of Art, and the Copley Society.
 Delaney moved to New York during the Harlem Renaissance, gaining a reputation as a pastel portraitist.
 Some of his works were exhibited at the Whitney Studio Gallery in 1930.

 Delaney lived an unsettling life as an artist and constantly needed money to continue his work and studies.
-Known for his commanding high spirit and charm attracted friends and patrons willing to support his free spirit as an expressive artist; he managed to meet, sketch, or paint a host of celebrities.
+His commanding high spirit and charm attracted friends and patrons willing to support his free spirit as an expressive artist; he managed to meet, sketch, or paint many celebrities.
 By 1929, with the Harlem Renaissance in full bloom, Delaney got to know Countee Cullen, W.E.B.
 Dubois, Louis Armstrong, Duke Ellington, Ethel Waters, Henry Miller, James Baldwin, and others.

-Many felt him to be the "Dean of African American Artists Living in Europe."
+Many considered him the "Dean of African American Artists Living in Europe."
 Although he never fully wanted this distinction, most of Delaney's works were close to being classified as abstract art.
 Beauford Delaney died in Paris at age 78 from alcoholism and Alzheimer's disease on March 26, 1979.